Boopitty/staticSiteGen/README.md

 # staticSiteGen
-A static website generator
+A static website generator.
-use the following command in the terminal and search http://localhost:8888 in your browser to see the contents of the index.html file python3 -m http.server 8888
+Images are entered in the static file, and the content is in the content folder in markdown format.